meshi1/Trado_Final_project/README.md

 To run the reports tests, navigate to the terminal and write allure serve reports.
 To run the DB test choose on Current file and click run button.

-This project was created by Meshi Giladi.
+This project was created by Meshi .